steveshogren/hugo-blog/content/post/self-organizing-teams.md

 + All technical and organizational decisions are driven through consensus
 + Product owners determine "what" happens, the team determines "how"
 + All staff participates in a culture of high-quality development
-+ Systems and practices are designed to maintain greatest productivity across the next decade
++ Systems and practices are designed to maintain the greatest productivity across the next decade